 noinst (integer≤nv) is number of instruments.
 Each instrument has a unique name (see below), and any instrument with more than one voice will have its staves joined with a curly bracket.
 Usually there is only one voice per instrument and noinst=nv.
 There are two ways to assign more than one voice to one or more instruments.
 If only the first (lowest) instrument has more than one voice, such as in a score for piano and a solo instrument, simply make noinst<nv and any difference will show up in instrument 1, the bottom one in each system.
 For a more general distribution, put a minus sign in front of noinst, and follow noinst with the number of voices in each instrument in succession, separated by spaces.
 These numbers must add up to nv or your computer will explode.
-For a typical example of keyboard music, see mwalmnd.pmx, in which nv=2 mtrnuml is the logical numerator of the meter, or the number of beats per measure; mtrdenl the denominator.
-Please note the special considerations in the paragraph after the next.
-If mtrnuml is divisible by 2 or 3, beam grouping will be automatic; otherwise you will have to force all beams using [...] as described in subsection 2.2 on page 11.

-and noinst=1, producing two staves per system with a curly bracket at the left.
+For a typical example of keyboard music, see mwalmnd.pmx, in which nv=2 and noinst=1, producing two staves per system with a curly bracket at the left.